-JD.com Unveils JD DingDong Play at CES 2018
+JD.com Unveils the First Chinese Large-Display Smart Speaker, JD DingDong Play, at CES 2018

 JD.com today announced the launch of JD DingDong Play, the first Chinese large-display assistant.
 The latest version of the smart assistant, which was developed by Chinese e-commerce giant JD.com and is powered by Intel, brings new and advanced features into Chinese homes and could revolutionize online shopping.

 At the 2018 Consumer Electronics Show, JD.com, China’s largest retailer, debuted its advanced smart speaker at the Intel booth.
 The first personal assistant with a display to be launched in China, JD DingDong Play features an 8-inch LCD screen and integrates facial recognition, a camera and video calling capabilities, making possible a rich new interactive shopping experience.
 This is the first time that a facial recognition system has been used in a home personal assistant device.

 The unique new display and facial recognition capabilities required new levels of computing and processing power, which is why JD DingDong Play, the most advanced flagship product in the industry, incorporates LingLong Tech, and features an Intel Atom® processor.
 JD and Intel have collaborated to develop a powerful smart voice assistant that recognizes Chinese and can serve hundreds of millions of families in China.